Philmont Scout Ranch

 6. Submissions must be original, unpublished work, begin with a title and address the essay topic using examples from your hikes.

 7. Essays should be thoughtfully written with a clear structure and rich details.
 Evaluators will also be looking for essays without grammar or spelling errors.

-Note – All 2017 Philmont youth and adult participants are encouraged to submit an essay, however walking with Paul will be reserved for a Boy Scout (under age 18) or Venturing Scout (under age 21).
+Note – All 2018 Philmont youth and adult attendees are encouraged to submit an essay; however walking with Paul will be reserved for a Boy Scout (under age 18) or Venturing Scout (under age 21).

 Beyond the essay requirements listed above, Paul hopes to understand how you actively embraced and adopted the journaling concepts he introduced at Philmont.
-The body of work you established can also be presented in the following ways and will strengthen your opportunity of being selected to walk along with Paul.
+This body of work will strengthen your consideration for being selected to walk with Paul in Asia.
+Examples include:

-1. Intentional reflections that were recorded in your Passport Journal during your trek.
+1. Journal Reflections – Reflections recorded in your Passport Journals during your time at Philmont.

-2. Evidence that you actively collected Philmont passport stamps along the way.
+2. Collecting Stamps – Evidence that you actively collected Philmont passport stamps and participated in the activity areas.

-3. Evidence that you shared a closing milestone or reflection online when you returned to Base Camp.
-Two to three milestones will be shared each night at the Closing Campfire.
+3. Online Posts – Evidence that you shared online milestones and reflections from your experience at Philmont.
 Use the hashtag #PhilmontJournal (these can be Twitter, Instagram, or public Facebook posts).